The Old State House. Hartford, CT.

 Performance Summary

-As shown in the chart, it was a difficult week everywhere, but the US again suffered the worst losses and Emerging Markets held up best.
-Within the US, both the Tech-heavy Nasdaq and the more traditional stocks of the Dow Jones Industrial Average underperformed the broader S&P 500.
-From a factor perspective, all factors except Quality outperformed the global All Country World Index (ACWI).
+As shown in the chart, the US was a drag on the market as it delivered a negative return while International shares fared quite well.
+Within the US, both the Tech-heavy Nasdaq and the more traditional stocks of the Dow Jones Industrial Average beat the broader S&P 500, From a factor perspective, all factors except Quality outperformed the global All Country World Index (ACWI).

 In The News